mmarkk/sshselect/README.md

 - SSH connection errors will be reported
 - Config file will be created if not found

+## Security

+When reporting issues or sharing configurations, be mindful not to expose sensitive information:
+- Avoid sharing your actual SSH hostnames, IP addresses, or usernames
+- Use example domains (like example.com) or placeholder IPs (like 192.0.2.x) in examples
+- Review your config files for sensitive data before sharing
+- The default config location (~/.config/sshselect/config) is local to your machine and not included in the repository

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.